 The 1965 movie “The Battle of the Bulge” is generally considered by war movie buffs to be the most inaccurate war movie ever made.
 It stars Henry Fonda leading a large cast of fictional characters (though Fonda’s Lt.
-Col. Kiley was based on a real U.S. troop).
+Col. Kiley was based on a real U.S. soldier).
 The film was made to be viewed on a curved Cinerama screen using three projectors.
-Watching it on DVD doesn’t give the viewer the intended look, which especially hurts the tank battle scenes, according to the film rating website
+Watching it on DVD doesn’t give the viewer the intended look, which especially hurts the tank battle scenes, according to the film rating website Rotten Tomatoes.

 There are so many inaccuracies in the film that it comes off as interpretive instead of dramatic.
 In the film’s opening, a precursor to the errors to come, the narrator describes how Montgomery’s 8th Army was in the north of Europe; they were actually in Italy.
 The inaccuracies don’t stop there.

 The weather was so bad at the launch of the German offensive that it completely negated Allied air superiority and allowed the Nazi armies to move much further, much fast than they would have had the weather been clear.
 In the 1965 film, the weather is always clear.
 When the film does use aircraft, the first one they show is a Cessna L-19 Bird Dog, a 1950s-era plane.

 Despite the time frame of the real battle, December 1944- January 1945, and the well-documented struggles with ice and snow in the Ardennes at the time, there is no snow in the movie’s tank battle scenes.
 Also, there are few trees in the movie’s Ardennes Forest.